OSawani/MarketPulseAnalytics/README.md

 ---

-## Dashboard Design
+## GUI

-The dashboard will consist of 3 main pages.
+Three different Dash-Plotly interactive web apps were designed.
 All of them share a similar layout.
-For Notebook 0.3 and 0.5, the user selects a date range and then the backend predicts the last 20% of the date period.
+For Notebook 3.0 and 5.0, the user selects a date range and then the backend predicts the last 20% of the date period.
 The user can select stocks from different companies and get predictions accordingly for various metrics.
 RMSE, MAPE, and R2 will be reported along with features importance.
+Notebook 3.0 will only show the last 20% of the date range, while Notebook 5.0 will show the entire date range and the last 20% for predictions.
+The metrics reported on the web apps are for the last 20% of the date range.

 1. **Notebook 1.0**
    - **Content:**